Daniel H Coles

 He is also a member of the Law Society of Yukon, and has experience in the Federal Court and Federal Court of Appeal acting on behalf of tribunals in judicial review proceedings.

 In the community Dan has been active with Covenant House, the Vancouver Street Soccer League and the Vancouver Bar Association.
+More recently he has been involved with fundraising efforts for Cops for Cancer.
 He grew up in Dartmouth, Nova Scotia.